- Private residential tenancies

 If the Tribunal agrees with your tenant, it may order you to pay up to:

-- three months' rent if you haven't provided tenancy terms or haven't provided any other required information
+- three months' rent if you haven't provided tenancy terms or haven't provided the specified information relating to their tenancy terms

 - six months' rent if you haven't provided either